glevinson/decisionTrees/README.md

 We've included the following additional files for running our code:
 - `manipulate_data.py`
   - we used this file as to run driver code to test our functions.
-For some reason, example_main led us to issues in find_majority_label, though we cannot figure out why.
-We've added comments to the function on the error.
 - `max_info_gain.py`
   - this file contains all the functions we use in `fit` and `predict`
 - `classificationV2.py`